 Himachal Pradesh and its many valleys are known to be very secure for travelers.
 People who live there— both locals and foreigners — want more travelers to come and explore the mighty Himalayas.
 If tourists weren’t comfortable, they wouldn’t visit and live freely as they do now.

-Is it safe to hike solo in Himachal Pradesh, India?
+Solo female travel in Himachal Pradesh: Is it safe to hike solo in Himachal Pradesh?

 In Himachal, solo, couple, and group hikers can be found easily on both long and short hikes with or without guides.
 If you meet any locals on the way, they might warn you about Himalayan bears… but they wouldn’t say you have to be careful of people.